 Volunteers assist with many activities at Muscatatuck National Wildlife Refuge in the biological, maintenance and visitor services area.
 Working hours are flexible and, for long-term, full-time volunteers, housing and/or trailer sites may be available.

-The refuge will host Youth Conservation Corps workers again this summer.
+The refuge hosts Youth Conservation Corps workers in the summer.
 Download the application form.

 There will be a spring volunteer work day on Saturday, April 25, 2015 in celebration of Earth Day.
 Another volunteer work day will be held on Saturday, Sept.
 26 as a celebration of National Public Lands Day.
 At both events there will be work for volunteers of all ages, and work will start at the Visitor Center at 9 am.

 The beautiful wood duck is one of many species that can be found at Muscatatuck National Wildlife Refuge.